PolyBooks/sdp_polyBooks/summaries/sprint2.md

 ## Nicolas

+Last sprint meeting, I claimed two different tasks but was able to make progress only on one of them due to unexpected complications (new language, java `CompletableFuture` diffcult to understand, and unit tests not possible due to firebase not being accessible from unit tests).
+A solution for the last issue could be "testing" the API using UI tests.
+I feel it is however not the cleanest solution.

+Next time I will make these tests work either using UI tests or using a simulator firebase provides for unit tests (no documentation + still in beta)

 ## Raoul

 I worked the full 8 hours on getting an ISBN from the camera.
 Time was about right,